Why Have Web Designers and Developers Stopped Caring About Accessibility?

 Imagine standing outside a shop and watching people enter and exit the shop.
 You want something inside the shop but you can’t get through the door.
 You could always ask someone to get it for you but you:

 - Want to browse the items in the shop yourself.

 This is what it is like for people with some disabilities visiting an inaccessible website.

-One in five Australians have disabilities so why are web designers and developers not designing accessible websites?
-In 1999 the Sydney Olympic Website became infamous as the world first site to have a successfull law suit brought against it because of a lack of accessibility (read more about the inaccessible Sydney Olympic Website).
-In the early part of this century many web developers were pushing for web standards and website accessibility.
+One in five Australians have disabilities so why are web designers and developers no longer designing accessible websites?
+In 1999 the Sydney Olympic Website became infamous as the world first site to have a successful lawsuit brought against it because of a lack of accessibility (read more about the inaccessible Sydney Olympic Website).
+In the early part of this century, many web developers were pushing for web standards and website accessibility.
 I am not seeing the same sort of discussions anymore.
 Have we forgotten to make our sites accessible?

-There are a wide range of disabilities that create barriers for accessing the internet and it is up to web designers and developers to cater for these disabilities.
+There is a wide range of disabilities that create barriers for accessing the internet and it is up to web designers and developers to cater for these disabilities.

 Examples of Accessibility Issues

 Many sites do not have meaningful alternative text for images.
 Including meaningful alternative text is helpful for anyone who cannot see images on the internet.
 Any writing in picture format is not accessible to people using screen readers and search engines.

 A common fad with web forms is to omit the labels for input fields and replace it with placeholder text.